dex4er/Thrall/README.md

 Specifies the path to SSL certificate file. (default: none)

+## --ssl-ca-file

+Specifies the path to SSL CA certificate file which will be a part of server's certificate chain. (default: none)

+## --ssl-client-ca-file

+Specifies the path to SSL CA certificate file for client verification.
+(default: none)

+## --ssl-verify-mode

+Specifies the verification mode for the client certificate.
+See ["SSL\_verify\_mode" in IO::Socket::SSL](https://metacpan.org/pod/IO::Socket::SSL#SSL_verify_mode) for details. (default: 0)

 ## --ipv6

 Enables IPv6 support.
 The [IO::Socket::IP](https://metacpan.org/pod/IO::Socket::IP) module is required. (default: 0)